 Child Benefit is a universal payment.
 However, it is open to you at any time either to decline to proceed with a claim in respect of a new baby or to opt out of receiving payments for existing children.
 To do this you write by FREEPOST to the Child Benefit Section - see 'Where to apply' below

-To get Child Benefit for a child aged 16 or 17 fill in Child Benefit (form CB2) (pdf).
+To get Child Benefit for a child aged 16 or 17, fill in Child Benefit (form CB2) (pdf).
 If you are already getting Child Benefit for this child, the Child Benefit section will send you an application form in the post.
 Send your form by FREEPOST to the Child Benefit Section - see 'Where to apply' below.
-If you have any difficulty filling in this form, staff in your social welfare local office will help you.
+If you have any difficulty filling in this form, staff in your Intreo Centre or Social Welfare Branch Office will help you.

 Social Welfare Services Office